mmbeeb/STEST/README.md

 # STEST
-BeebEm serial tester
+BeebEm serial tester (Linux).

 Tester for BeebEm's IP232 serial port option, including handshake.
-I have been running this in Cygwin64, whilst running BeebEm in Windows 10.
+I have been running STEST in Cygwin64, using a Windows 10 machine.

 I've modified the following BeebEm files with the hope of fixing some issues I found:

-(All changes are after a #ifdef _ MM _.)

 serial.cpp